fnordoglargh/BoardGameLeague/ABOUT.md

 ## High Priority

 * Unclutter UI.
+* Implement support for games without victory points.
+If you need a workaround it should be possible to use the
 * Add some kind of indicator to explain the status of a result (new, edited, unchanged).

-## Low Priority
+## Medium Priority

+* Graphs for the calculated results.
+* Add tooltips to explain the comboboxes on the report tab.
 * Undo support if a Score or maybe even a result has been deleted.
-* Add tooltips to explain the comboboxes on the report tab.
 * ELO for games or game families.

-* Graphs for the calculated results.
+## Low Priority

-* Implement support for games without victory points.
-If you need a workaround it should be possible to use the winner checkbox and simply add 1 point for the winer and 0 for the looser.
+* Sort collections (like results on copying) after they have been edited. winner checkbox and simply add 1 point for the winer and 0 for the looser.
 * Link multiple leagues (from different files) if a group of players participates in more than one.
 * Make locations and genders useful.